Emily Dickinson Lexicon

 - Ignorant; innocent; inexperienced.

 your, adj.
-[OE eower, genitive of ye, originally plural but now general or formal singular; see thy.] (webplay: approach, distance, fair, familiar, looks, lover, parting, person, rock, second, single, solemn, in vain, winds, you wish).
+[OE eower, originally plural genitive of ye; now genitive case of the second person, singular or plural; see thy.] (webplay: approach, distance, fair, familiar, looks, lover, parting, person, rock, second, single, solemn, in vain, winds, you wish).

 yourself, n.
 [ME; see your and self.] (webplay: do).